smalldatabrains/Farfadet/README.md

 4. Reconstruct the whole frame
 5. Display frame result as a layer on the video
-6. Build a GUI around the results
-7. Reconstrust a 3D Model
+6. Make sure everything runs on GPU

-## TODO
+## TODO or Future ideas

 0. Dockerize everything
+1. Build a GUI around the results
+2. Reconstrust a 3D Model
+3. Try to use Rust for faster inference on video.
+Possible to load pytorch model in Rust?
+We may need to retrain the model.